fcesco/Churn-Prediction/README.md

 + [Result](#result)

 ### <a name="streamago"></a> What is Streamago?
-Live video streaming selfies app Streamago is an emerging startup of live streaming videos.
-Streamago lets you interact with your close friends and to meet new ones.
+Live streaming selfies app Streamago is an emerging startup of live streaming videos.
+Streamago lets you interact with your close friends and new ones.
 Users can comment and like live streams in real time.
 It is also possible to follow your friends and do not miss a video.

 ### <a name="motivation"></a> Motivation
 Predict users that will churn is an important step for a service as Streamago.
 In fact, is possible to improve user retention targeting users that might churn using push notifications or rewards.
 Moreover, in order to produce a churn prediction model it is necessary to explore the features and so it is possible to understand are the most important.
 This is a precious information and help to understand what users love about the app.